dspace-group/simphera-reference-architecture-aws/README.md

 ### Adjust Terraform Variables

-For your configuration, please make a copy of the file `terraform.tfvars.example`, name it `terraform.tfvars` and open the file in a text editor.
+For your configuration, please rename the template file `terraform.tfvars.example` to `terraform.tfvars` and open it in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.

 ```diff
 simpheraInstances = {